 Constantly allowing your mind to should you into shame is a waste of time and an easy way to bum yourself out.
 It’s unbeneficial and won’t help you achieve your goals.

-If you’re actually looking to make changes, make a plan, create actionable steps and follow through.
+If you’re actually looking to make changes, then make a plan, create actionable steps and follow through.
 If that doesn’t work, then reassess the strategy and adjust the plan.

-Ditch this habit immediately.
+Ditch this habit of the mind immediately.

 6 Focusing on the negativity